Read This First

 Prompt 4: Produce an extended essay for your argument Disagreement in Moral Intuitions.

-The section turns on Introduction, The Nature of Moral Intuitions, and Cultural Variations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Disagreement in Moral Intuitions and the Question of Self-Evidence in Morality, The Nature of Moral Intuitions, and Cultural Variations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Introduction distinct from The Nature of Moral Intuitions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Disagreement in Moral Intuitions and the Question of Self-Evidence in Morality distinct from The Nature of Moral Intuitions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The practice of polygamy is morally accepted in some societies but considered unethical in others.